-1. the servicer will be required to furnish to the issuing entity and the indenture trustee any report or information required to facilitate compliance by the issuing entity with Subpart 229.1100-Asset Backed Securities (Regulation AB), 17 C.F.R. §§ 229.1100-229.1125 ("Regulation AB"), as that regulation may be amended from time to time, and subject to such clarification and interpretation as have been provided by the SEC in the adopting release (Asset-Backed Securities, Securities Act Release No. 33-8518, 70 Fed.
+1. the servicer will be required to furnish to the issuing entity and the indenture trustee any report or information required to facilitate compliance by the issuing entity with Subpart 229.1100-Asset Backed Securities (Regulation AB), 17 C.F.R. §§ 229.1100-229.1125 ("Regulation AB"), as such regulation may be amended from time to time, subject to such clarification and interpretation as have been provided by the SEC in the adopting release (Asset-Backed Securities, Securities Act Release No. 33-8518.
+70 Fed.
 Reg.
-1,506, 1,531 (January 7, 2005)) or by the staff of the SEC, or as may be provided by the SEC or its staff from time to time; and 2. the servicer will be required to cause a firm of independent registered public accountants to furnish to the issuing entity, the indenture trustee, the depositor and the servicer an attestation report detailing the servicer's assessment of its compliance with the servicing criteria set forth in the applicable SEC regulations for asset-backed securities transactions as of and for the period ending the end of each fiscal year of the issuing entity, and the servicer's assessment report will identify any material instance of noncompliance.
+1,506, 1,531 (January 7, 2005; Asset-Backed Securities Disclosure and Registration, Securities Act Release No. 33-9638.
+79 Fed.
+Reg.
+57184 (September 24, 2014)) or by the staff of the SEC, or as may be provided in writing by the SEC or its staff from time to time; and 2. the servicer will be required to cause a firm of independent registered public accountants to furnish to the issuing entity, the indenture trustee, the depositor and the servicer an attestation report detailing the servicer's assessment of its compliance with the servicing criteria set forth in the applicable SEC regulations for asset-backed securities transactions as of and for the period ending the end of each fiscal year of the issuing entity, and the servicer's assessment report will identify any material instance of noncompliance.